 Dr. Petty is nationally recognized for his expertise in minimally invasive shoulder surgery and reconstruction of the Ulnar Collateral Ligament.
 He has written and published papers for the American Journal of Sports Medicine on elbow and shoulder injuries in throwing athletes and is recognized as “Nashville’s Baseball Doctor.”

-Dr. Petty served as team physician for the Nashville Metros Soccer team, and currently serves Cumberland University and Trevecca Nazarene University.
-Dr. Petty is the former team physician for the Nashville Sounds, serving with them through the end of their affiliation with the Pittsburgh Pirates.
-He was also team physician for the Tennessee Diamonds Fastpitch Softball when they were located in Nashville during the 2010 season.
+Dr. Petty is currently the team physician for the Tennessee Titans Professional Football team as well as Cumberland University, Tennessee State University and Wilson Central High School.
+Previously, Dr. Petty served as the team physician for Nashville Metros Soccer team and the Nashville Sounds, serving with them through the end of their affiliation with the Pittsburgh Pirates.
+During the 2010 season, he was the team physician for Tennessee Diamonds Fastpitch Softball when they were located in Nashville.
 He has treated players from multiple Major League Baseball organizations, including the NY Yankees, Pittsburgh Pirates, Tampa Bay Rays, and the Kansas City Royals.

 Dr. Petty is a member of the invitation-only American Sports Medicine Fellowship Society and Alpha Omega Alpha Medical Honor Society.
 He also holds membership in the American Academy of Orthopaedic Surgeons and the American Orthopaedic Society for Sports Medicine.